Tactical & Topical Ads

 Intelligence is also required in the media placement of the ad.
 Perfect placement can significantly boost impact.
 Ads work best when they are surrounded by the story they are referencing.
 An effective example of this is the ad that hair removal brand Veet created in 2008.
 The ad read “Goodbye Bush” and was placed under an article announcing Obama had won the presidential election and would succeed George Bush Jr. as President of the US.
 Witty, cheeky, clever, great!

-With various online social platforms present in our every day lives, it is now easier than ever to comprise a T&T ad with great copy and creative and post it online.
+With various online social platforms present in our everyday lives, it is now easier than ever to comprise a T&T ad with great copy and creative and post it online.
 These ads can then be seen and shared across digital at the click of a finger.
 The ads then gain traction and can get picked up by professional publications.
 SWC Partnership recently created a T&T ad for Eurowings, the ad was created and posted within 24 hours of the news announcement of massive flight cancellations from one of their biggest competitors Ryanair.
-The ad received highly positive social reaction and reported upon by Bloomberg and The Drum.
+The ad received a highly positive social reaction and was reported on by Bloomberg and The Drum.

 PR Coverage: